PopChicken/paint/README.md

 ## Download

-To get the latest version please head over the [releases page](https://github.com/eddiesigner/liebling/releases) and download the file `liebling.zip` of the latest release.
+To get the latest version please head over the [releases page](https://github.com/eddiesigner/liebling/releases) and download the file `paint.zip` of the latest release.

 ## Documentation